-The Authority is not reviewing service standards as part of this price monitoring review.
-The Authority has accepted the service standards provided by the entities as long as they have been approved by other agencies.
+The Authority did not review service standards as part of this price monitoring review.
+The Authority accepted the service standards provided by the entities as long as they were approved by other agencies.

-SKM confirmed that there is variation in service standards across Allconnex's operational area, with each geographic area having its own documented service standards.
+SKM confirmed that there was variation in service standards across Allconnex's operational area, with each geographic area having its own documented service standards.
 SKM noted that this is expected to continue until the release of a water and wastewater code which will provide minimum guaranteed service standards for the customers of the three entities, under the South East Queensland Water (Distribution and Retail Restructuring) Act 2009.

 Further, SKM noted that Allconnex is conducting a review of the standards of each district to ensure that there is consistency across the business.
-Where service standards are the driver for increased capital expenditure, SKM has reviewed this against the documentation provided by Allconnex to assess the prudency and efficiency of the works.
+Where service standards are the driver for increased capital expenditure, SKM reviewed this against the documentation provided by Allconnex to assess the prudency and efficiency of the works.